Combined BSME/MSME: The 5-Year Plan

 - MS degree status.

 - Submit MSME plan of study in semester 9, between weeks 3-6.

 Procedures and Rules

 - A minimum undergraduate cumulative GPA of 3.4 is required when submitting the graduate school application.
 Do not apply if your GPA is lower than the minimum requirement, as your application will not be considered.

 - Start your graduate school application here.
 Please choose MSME for degree objective.
 Application term is the semester that you will start your dual degree status (typically semester 7).
 Submit all required materials including resume, statement of purpose, 3 recommendation letters, and copy of official Purdue transcripts.
 (English proficiency scores and GRE are not required for the combined program.)
 Requirements can be found here.
-Please also upload a BSME/MSME Program Application Supplemental Form and GS Form 27 as supporting documents to the application.
+Submit your application first, then login your application portal to upload a BSME/MSME Program Application Supplemental Form and GS Form 27 as "miscellaneous supporting documents."
 The graduate office will obtain undergraduate and graduate associate heads’ signatures for students on the GS Form 27.
 Students need to fill out the rest of the form.

 - Upon admission to Graduate School, in semesters 7 and 8 you will have dual-degree status until the BSME degree is awarded (at end of semester 8).
 You must start MSME degree status in the first semester (semester 9) after obtaining the BSME degree.
 Summer semester is excluded.

 - During the dual-status semesters, you may complete at most 12 hours of allowable graduate courses (50000 or 60000 level courses) as undergraduate technical electives.
 Usually two graduate courses are taken in semester 7 and two are taken in semester 8, in addition to undergraduate courses.
 These graduate courses will be added later to the MSME plan of study.
 These courses may be “dual-counted” for both the BSME and MSME degrees.
 Please make sure to check with the ME Grad office that the grad-level courses you are taking are degree-allowable.

 - Grades of B or better are required for the dual-counted graduate courses for graduate credit and to remain in the BS/MS program.